MicroStrategy/rest-api-docs/docs/common-workflows/manage-runtime-objects/delete-a-runtime.md

 ---
-title: Workflow Sample - Delete a Runtime
+title: Workflow sample - Delete a runtime
-sidebar_label: Delete a Runtime
+sidebar_label: Delete a runtime
 description: This workflow sample demonstrates how to delete an existing runtime object through the REST API.
 ---